Low-Income (IDA) Countries

 The perception of risk often deters the private sector from investing in low-income countries.

 MIGA is working to mitigate investor non-commercial risk in IDA-eligible countries (low-income countries).
-Supporting cross-border investment into IDA countries is an important priority for MIGA, and at the close of FY20, 35 percent of MIGA’s outstanding portfolio was in IDA-eligible countries.
-Over the past six years, MIGA has more than doubled its portfolio in IDA countries, despite declining global foreign direct investment (FDI) inflows.
+Supporting cross-border investment into IDA countries is an important priority for MIGA, and in FY21, the Agency issued $1.3 billion in guarantees in support of 20 projects (50% of total projects supported) in 15 IDA-eligible countries.

 Projects in IDA countries are possible through innovative applications of MIGA guarantees with the IDA Private Sector Window (PSW) and the IDA MIGA Guarantee Facility (MGF), which expands the coverage of MIGA guarantees through shared first-loss and risk participation akin to reinsurance.
 This results in significant mobilization opportunities, as every dollar of PSW resources deployed results in up to US$5 of private sector investment mobilized and co-financed.